ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 This feature is handy for submissions from a separate AYON dev server.
 :::

 When enabled, submit your current `AYON_SERVER_URL` with the job to enforce using your current server.
 This requires modifying the Deadline AYON plugin configuration to add additional AYON servers.
-See [Deadline AYON Plugin](#ayon).
+See [Deadline AYON Plug-in](#ayon-plug-in).

 ### Validate Expected Files
 > Setting Location: `ayon+settings://deadline/publish/ValidateExpectedFiles`